 All of these important policy points are guided by the principle of ensuring an “Israeli victory.”

-Such a policy must also see a change in the way Israel conducts its public relations around the world, and talks about its principles.
+Such a policy must also see a change in the way Israel conducts its public relations and talks about its principles abroad.

 Instead of continuing to swear allegiance to a dangerous and unrealistic idea, Israel’s representatives must begin to tell and explain to the world the truth – the reality and our real interests.
 We have many friends waiting to hear it – and they are waiting to hear it from us.

-The author is the Former Education and Interior Minister and a former member of the Security Cabinet.
-Based on a speech given at the annual conference of the Israel Victory Project of the Middle East Forum.
+Gideon Saar is the Former Education and Interior Minister and a former member of the Security Cabinet.
+The article is based on a speech given at the annual conference of the Israel Victory Project of the Middle East Forum.